 An air traffic controller issues permissions for aircraft to safely take off or land from control towers, approach control facilities, or route centers

 They coordinate air traffic patterns to ensure that airplanes are kept at a safe distance from one another.
-They can alter flight courses as needed since they are in charge of maintaining the safety of the aircraft, flight crew, and airline passengers.
+They can alter flight courses as needed since they maintain the safety of the aircraft, flight crew, and airline passengers.

 5) Highway Engineers